-If both wines are produced in the same manner from the same area, Cabernet Sauvignon will usually taste bolder because of its high tannin content.
-However, there are many bold Merlot wines out there.
+If both wines are produced in the same manner from the same area, Cabernet Sauvignon tastes bolder because of its high tannin content.
+However, that doesn’t mean Merlot doesn’t pack a punch!

-If you are looking for bolder Merlot wines, a good piece of advice is to look for one from warmer climate regions (like California).
-You can also seek out wines from hillside estates.
-When the vineyards are more exposed to sun and wind (on hills) they tend to produce grapes with thicker skins and thus, bolder tannins.
+If you are looking for bolder Merlot wines, start in the warmer climate regions (such as the North Coast of California).
+Keep your eyes peeled for Merlot from hillside estates.
+When the grapes are more exposed to more sun and wind (on the hills) they produce ticker-skinned grapes and thus, bolder tannins.

 Styles of Merlot and Cabernet Sauvignon

 Where the wine is grown will also greatly affect the flavor.
-For instance, Merlot from Bordeaux tastes much more savory than Merlot from California.
-Regions are generally split into two styles, often referred to as ‘old world’ and ‘new world’:
+For instance, Merlot from Bordeaux tastes more savory than Merlot from California.
+Regions are generally split into two styles, often referred to as “old world” and “new world.”